DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/README.md

 <br/><br/>

 ### Is there a relationship between educational attainment and salary levels?
-On average, PHD doctorates have a 100k+ salary, followed by masters at 60k then highschool at 50k, then bachelors then associates being very very close behind high schoolers, around 50 k each.
+On average, individuals with PHD doctorates command salaries exceeding $100,000, followed by those with master's degrees at $60,000.
+High school graduates and bachelor's degree holders earn approximately $50,000, with associate degree holders trailing closely.

 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/2c5f9f69-0312-499d-a3e4-3d6a29b3982d)